05 Jul How to Get the Support of Others

 It can take the wind out of your sails when people don’t take your ideas or intentions to change as enthusiastically as you might have hoped.
 But don’t forget that you are a few steps further on than them.
 Be prepared that this is a process that you almost have to coach them through.

 You may also have to do some work on yourself to ensure that you are comfortable speaking out and standing up for yourself.
 You have to feel that your opinions and needs are important and should be respected.
 If this isn’t the case, you may need to do some wider work around self esteem first.
+We can look at this together if you wish, and create a plan to build that self-esteem to a good level.

 Let them express their emotions

 Expect a whole gamut of reactions.
 They could range from fear (if you’re talking about sacking a major client for instance), to envy (they wouldn’t have come up your great idea in a month of Sundays).
 Let them have their chance to vent, but don’t let their emotions push you off course.
+Be prepared for this, after all it’s new to them and they need time to process.

 It helps to have clarity